osteele/liquid/README.md

 ## Differences from Liquid

-The [feature parity board](https://github.com/osteele/liquid/projects/1) lists differences from Liquid.

-In brief, these aren't implemented:
+These features of Shopify Liquid aren't implemented:

 - Warn and lax [error modes](https://github.com/shopify/liquid#error-modes).
 - Non-strict filters.
 An undefined filter is currently an error.